lionelmessisaptak/Password-Strengthening/README.md

 | 4              | Strong              | ~80–85%              | Good use of symbols, slightly shorter      |
 | 5              | Very Strong         | ~90–95%              | Long and complex with mixed characters     |

-Screenshots of these evaluations are available in the `/screenshots` directory.
+Screenshots of these evaluations are available in the main directory.

 ---